Spring 2021 Adult Life Enrichment

 Beyond the Explainable

 Participants in the Reincarnation discussion found many more topics to explore.
 This group will explore all the things we cannot see, touch or prove without a doubt.
 All perspectives along the spirituality – science spectrum invited.
-Each month will be discuss a book selected by the group at a prior meeting and announced in the Roundup newsletter.
+Each month will be discuss a book selected by the group at a prior meeting; the book title will be announced in the Roundup newsletter and sent in an email to registered participants.

 Ongoing, Second Tuesdays each month, 3-5 pm